Skip to content

 Output

-• Aggregation Score: The final aggreagation score of each nanobody in the batch, stored as one .csv file.
+• Aggregation Score: The final aggregation score of each nanobody in the batch and its sub-components, stored as one .csv file.

 Open the side panel, and toggle Save AA specific CSV data, to additionally store the amino acid values for the interactions, surface area, and hydrophobicity.